a21hasan/BGP-Config/README.md

 ```

 Once running, the program will prompt the user for the source and receiver, then it will map out the shortest path and display it to the user.

+## How to run the program
+Report is in file "coe865.pdf"